Jump to

 Close this pop-up window Go to top

-The Simple Universe
+A Physics Model The Simple Model The Simple Universe

-Notes Electric charge and fields
+Electric charge and electric fields Notes

-Virtual photons Electric charge and fields
+Virtual photons Electric charge and electric fields

 In the Standard model of particle physics, virtual photons are constantly created and destroyed by electrically charged particles

-Simple electric fields Electric charge and fields
+Simple electric fields Electric charge and electric fields

-Instead of virtual photons that come and go, in this example of a simple universe, the constant speed of the head of each strand particle could perhaps be greater than the constant speed of its tail
+Instead of virtual photons that come and go, in this example of a simple physics model

-This would cause the strand particle to stretch, with the head of the strand particle eventually breaking free, perhaps leaving the strand particle with a new head that repeats the process
+Perhaps leaving the strand shaped particle with a new head that repeats the process

-These continuously created particles, which in this example of a simple universe are permanent particles, could perhaps be simple electric field particles
+Which in this example of a simple physics model are permanent particles

-Simple electric charge Electric charge and fields
+Simple electric charge Electric charge and electric fields

-All the subatomic particles in this example of a simple universe have a helix nature to their structure
+All the subatomic particles in this example of a simple physics model

 And their electric field particles would be emitted with the same left-handed or right-handed helicity as that of the subatomic particles themselves

-For convenience, the left-handed subatomic particles could be referred to as the particles that have positive electric charge, and produce positive electric field particles
+Could be referred to as the particles that have positive electric charge

-And the right-handed subatomic particles could be referred to as the particles that have negative electric charge, and produce negative electric field particles
+Could be referred to as the particles that have negative electric charge

 Return to top